cbwang505/PcapPlayer/README.md

 # PCAP Player

-**PCAP Player is based on [ACEmulator](https://github.com/ACEmulator/ACE), a custom, completely from-scratch open source server implementation for Asheron's Call built on C#**
+**PCAP Player is based on [ACEmulator](https://github.com/ACEmulator/ACE), a custom, completely from-scratch open source server implementation for Asheron's Call built on C#.
+It also borrows elements from [aclogview](https://github.com/ACEmulator/aclogview) to read and decode the PCAPs**
  * Latest client supported.
  * Currently intended for developers, hobbyists, and content creators.
  * No technical support is provided.
 Use at our own risk.